-From a simple map to a full Web GIS system.
+From a simple map to a full Web GIS system — built with Claude Code.

-From a simple map to a full Web GIS system.
+From a simple map to a full Web GIS system — built with Claude Code.

 Web App

-The goal was simple: understand how maps actually work.
+The goal was to understand how maps actually work:

 • how tiles load